Skip to content

 Platform Bundle is defined as a collection of OS-level files, installation scripts, configurations and packages.

-It's a concept to make any OS profile supported by EIM extensible and customizable.
+It's a concept to allow support for any OS (debian based) by making EIM extensible and customizable.
 For example,

 However, the current Platform Bundle design has the following problems: